KristianColville1/daily-sync/README.md

 ### Data Modeling

-Using Trevor.io, an entity relationship diagram was created to model the relationships between the different backend data structures.
-With the aid of this tool, we can see the data structure relationships in a meaningful manner that is both aesthetically pleasing and useful for understanding the overall relationship between the data structures from a low-resolution perspective.
+Using [Trevor.io](https://trevor.io/), an entity relationship diagram was created to model the relationships between the different backend data structures.
+With the aid of this tool, we can see the data structure relationships in a meaningful manner that is both aesthetically pleasing and useful for understanding the overall relationship between the data structures from a low-resolution perspective

 **Entity Relationship Diagram**
 ![Entity Relationship Diagram](documentation/readme_folder/entity-relationship.png)